-- Identify the contract with a customer. - 2.
+- 1. Identify the contract with a customer. - 2.
 Identify the performance obligations in the contract. - 3.
-Determine the transaction price of the contract. - 4.
-Allocate the transaction price to the performance obligations in the contract. - 5.
+Determine the transaction price of the contract.

+- 4. Allocate the transaction price to the performance obligations in the contract. - 5.
 Recognize revenue when the performance obligations are met or delivered.

-We record revenue associated with product development projects that it enters into with certain customers.
-In general, these development projects are complex, and we do not have certainty about its ability to achieve the project milestones.
-The achievement of a milestone is dependent on our performance obligation, and requires acceptance by the customer.
+We record revenue associated with product development projects that we enter into with certain customers.
+In general, these development projects are complex, and we do not have certainty about our ability to achieve the project milestones.
+The achievement of a milestone is dependent on our performance obligation and requires acceptance by the customer.
 We recognize revenue based on when the performance obligation is met.
 However, we do not recognize revenue in excess of an accepted milestone, as there would be uncertainty of payment for work that has not been accepted.
-The payment associated with achieving the performance obligation is generally commensurate with the our effort or the value of the deliverable and is nonrefundable.
+The payment associated with achieving the performance obligation is generally commensurate with our effort or the value of the deliverable and is nonrefundable.
 We record the expenses related to these projects in research and development expense, in the periods such expenses were incurred.

-We record royalty revenue from its manufacturing partner, Dialog, based on shipments from Dialog to its customers.
+We record royalty revenue from our manufacturing partner, Dialog, based on shipments from Dialog to its customers.

-During 2018 and 2017, we recorded revenue of \$514,823 and \$1,154,009, respectively.
+During 2019 and 2018, we recorded revenue of \$200,143 and \$514,823, respectively.

 Research and Development.
 Research and development expenses are charged to operations as incurred.
 For internally developed patents, all patent application costs are expensed as incurred as research and development expense.
 Patent application costs, generally legal costs, are expensed as research and development costs until such time as the future economic benefits of such patents become more certain.
-We incurred research and development costs of \$32,871,685 and \$33,230,668 for 2018 and 2017, respectively.
+We incurred research and development costs of \$23,228,810 and \$32,871,685 for 2019 and 2018, respectively.